chivalry/filemaker.vim/README.md

       numberOfCharacters
     )

 The word `text` is highlighted for me so that I can enter the first parameter.
-Pressing `Ctrl-B` then takes me to the `start` parameter, where I can type over the template text for it and press `Ctrl-B` again to get to the third parameter, enter it, press `Ctrl-B` one more time and it takes me outside the function.
-FileMaker Vim has entries for every FileMaker function there is (OK, `Pi` doesn't have a snippet, but even `External` is included, which it probably doesn't really need anymore), including all of the `Get` functions with mnemonic abbreviations such as `getfc` for `Get( FoundCount )`.
-But FileMaker Vim is even smarter than that.
+Pressing `Ctrl-B` then takes me to the `start` parameter, where I can type over the template text for it and press `Ctrl-B` again to get to the third parameter, enter it, press `Ctrl-B` one more time and it takes me outside the function. filemaker.vim has entries for every FileMaker function there is (OK, `Pi` doesn't have a snippet, but even `External` is included, which it probably doesn't really need anymore), including all of the `Get` functions with mnemonic abbreviations such as `getfc` for `Get( FoundCount )`.
+But filemaker.vim is even smarter than that.

 UltiSnips includes Python interpolation, which means that we can use Python code to provide even more intelligence to our snippets.
-A major example in FileMaker Vim is the `Get` function.
+A major example in filemaker.vim is the `Get` function.
 Typing `get<tab>` inserts the following:

     Get( (AccountExtendedPrivileges|AccountName|AccountPrivilegeSetName|ActiveFieldContents|ActiveFieldName|ActiveFieldTableName|ActiveLayoutObjectName|ActiveModifierKeys|ActivePortalRowNumber|ActiveRepetitionNumber|ActiveSelectionSize|ActiveSelectionStart|AllowAbortState|AllowFormattingBarState|ApplicationLanguage|ApplicationVersion|CalculationRepetitionNumber|ConnectionAttributes|ConnectionState|CurrentDate|CurrentExtendedPrivileges|CurrentHostTimestamp|CurrentPrivilegeSetName|CurrentTime|CurrentTimestamp|CurrentTimeUTCMilliseconds|CustomMenuSetName|DesktopPath|Device|DocumentsPath|DocumentsPathListing|EncryptionState|ErrorCaptureState|FileName|FilePath|FileSize|FoundCount|HighContrastColor|HighContrastState|HostApplicationVersion|HostIPAddress|HostName|InstalledFMPlugins|LastError|LastMessageChoice|LastODBCError|LayoutAccess|LayoutCount|LayoutName|LayoutNumber|LayoutTableName|LayoutViewState|ModifiedFields|MultiUserState|NetworkProtocol|NetworkType|PageNumber|PersistentID|PreferencesPath|PrinterName|QuickFindText|RecordAccess|RecordID|RecordModificationCount|RecordNumber|RecordOpenCount|RecordOpenState|RequestCount|RequestOmitState|ScreenDepth|ScreenHeight|ScreenWidth|ScriptAnimationState|ScriptName|ScriptParameter|ScriptResult|SortState|StatusAreaState|SystemDrive|SystemIPAddress|SystemLanguage|SystemNICAddress|SystemPlatform|SystemVersion|TemporaryPath|TextRulerVisible|TotalRecordCount|TriggerCurrentPanel|TriggerGestureInfo|TriggerKeystroke|TriggerModifierKeys|TriggerTargetPanel|UserCount|UserName|UseSystemFormatsState|UUID|WindowContentHeight|WindowContentWidth|WindowDesktopHeight|WindowDesktopWidth|WindowHeight|WindowLeft|WindowMode|WindowName|WindowOrientation|WindowStyle|WindowVisible|WindowWidth|WindowZoomLevel) )